 Which records are most valuable when auditing technical files?

 I recommend selecting 5-7 records to sample.
 My choices would be: 1) the ERC checklist, 2) the Declaration of Conformity, 3) labeling, 4) the risk management file, 5) the clinical evaluation report, and 6) post-market surveillance reports, and 7) design verification and validation testing for the most recent design changes.
 You could argue that my choices are arbitrary, but an auditor can always ask the person they are planning to audit if these records would be the records that the company is most concerned about.
 If the person has other suggestions, you can change which records your sample.
-However, you should try not to sample the same records every year.
+However, you don’t want to sample the same records every year.
 Try mixing it up each year by dropping the records that looked great the previous year, and adding a few new records to your list this year.

 What to look for when auditing technical files

 The first thing to look for when you audit records: has the record been updated as required?
 Some records have a required frequency for updating, while other records only need to be updated when there is a change.
-If the record is more than three years old, it is probably out of date.
+If the record is more than three years old, it is probably outdated.
 For clinical evaluation reports and post-market surveillance reports, the new EU regulations require updating these reports annually for implantable devices.
 For lower-risk devices, these reports should be updated every other year or once every three years at a minimum.

 Design verification and design validation report typically only require revisions when a design change is made, but a device seldom goes three years without a single change–especially devices containing software.
 However, any EO sterilized product requires re-validation of the EO sterilization process at least once every two years.
 You also need to consider any process changes, supplier changes, labeling changes, and changes to any applicable harmonized standards.